 What is the best boiler?

 That’s a great question.
 The answer is the best boiler is one that suits the size of your property and your water and heating consumption.

 By law every new boiler that’s installed in the UK must be a condensing, i.e. the water vapour produced during the combustion process should condense back into liquid form to release latent heat.
 Here are the most popular boilers in Great Britain:

-Combi boilers (or combination boilers or combis) work by heating water directly and instantly from your mains so there’s no need for a hot water storage unit.
+Combi boilers (or combination boilers) work by heating water directly and instantly from your mains so there’s no need for a hot water storage unit.

 These qualities mean they are both energy-efficient and compact in size and therefore, ideal for smaller properties.